-After Jesus’ death, his followers traveled to spread his teachings to burgeoning communities of faith.
-The apostle Paul made the radical shift to proselytize to Gentiles (non-Jews) which advanced the spread of Christianity throughout the Mediterranean world as more people joined the Christian community of the church.
+After Jesus’ resurrection, his followers traveled to spread his teachings.
+One prominent leader in the early church, The apostle Paul, made the radical shift to evangelize the Gentiles (non-Jews), which advanced the global spread of Christianity as more people joined the community of Christ-followers that is the church.

 Fifty days after the resurrection of Jesus, the disciples were together in Jerusalem for the Jewish spring harvest festival of Shavuot.
 There, with people gathered from many lands, the new community of Christ-followers experienced an outpouring of the Holy Spirit.
 The New Testament describes tongues of fire settling on their heads, enabling them to understand one another and speak the good news of Jesus in all the languages on Earth (Acts 2:4).
 It was an experience of empowerment which transformed a fearful and somewhat confused group of disciples into apostles, those who are sent to give testimony to their faith (apostolos means "messenger" in Greek).
 That day became known as Pentecost to Christians and is celebrated as the “birthday of the Church.”
 The Acts of the Apostles, a book of the New Testament written toward the end of the 1st century by the same author as the Gospel of Luke, tells the story of the early church beginning with this event.